 Copra is the processed, dried kernel of coconut utilized in the extraction of coconut oil.
 Copra is utilized for a variety of purposes.
 It is used as food as it an important source of nutrients including proteins, vitamins, and minerals.
-Hot pressing of the copra yields low-melting oil having a melting point of 23° C° which can be used in cooking and as a raw material for preparing hair oils, shampoos, detergents, margarine, etc. The residual material, known as coconut cake, is a valuable concentrated feed for livestock.
+Hot pressing the copra yields a low-melting oil that has a melting point of 23 degrees Celsius.
+This oil can be used in cooking and as a raw material for preparing hair oils, shampoos, detergents, margarine, and more.
+The residual material, known as coconut cake, is a valuable concentrated feed for livestock.
 One coconut palm nut can yield around 80-500 g of copra.

-Across Asia and in India particularly a whole coconut, sometimes copra slices, are also used for religious purposes.
+Across Asia, especially in India, a whole coconut, sometimes copra slices, are also used for religious purposes.
 All religious ceremonies in Hinduism begin with the proposal of whole coconut, copra or the coconut water to the deity Ganesha, who helps in the successful completion of any work.
 Any serious business should begin with the ceremony of breaking a coconut.
 Coconut’s firm copra and its thick outer layer are symbols of hard work and the concomitant success.
 The sacrificial meanings of coconut copra in ancient history ascend to the Hindu Sage Vishvamitra, who first introduced the nut to the pre-historic people as a means to improve eyesight and general health.